edgedb/edgedb-elixir/pages/usage.md

 ## Example

-You can also check out an example application using this driver to see how to work with it:
+You can also check out an example application using this client to see how to work with it:

 https://github.com/nsidnev/edgedb-phoenix-example